The Adventures of Prince Achmed: Release

 The movie was at first rejected by all theaters, and they failed to find a distributor.
 So the premiere was a privately sponsored press screening.
 The invitations were sent mostly by postcards.
 Among the invited were Fritz Lang and as many people from the media in addition to other filmmakers as possible.
 Bertolt Brecht helped them by inviting several prominent persons he knew.
 More than 2000 people showed up.

 Censorship

-A segment was apparently cut from the movie, where a Chinese Emperor and a boy is about to kiss.
-This part was later said to be released separately as Der scheintote Chinese (The Seemingly-Dead Chinaman, 1928).
-But there is no documentation that a several minutes long independent story about Chinese characters act as an intermezzo in a linear movie about an Arabic adventure, and with no relevance for the main story or the rest of the movie, which makes it likely that it was always a standalone short.
+A segment was apparently cut from the movie where a Chinese Emperor and a boy are about to kiss.
+This part was later said to have been released separately as "Der scheintote Chinese" ("The Seemingly-Dead Chinaman", 1928), but there is no documentation that a several-minutes long independent story about Chinese characters acted as an intermezzo in a linear movie about an Arabic adventure.
+As it lacks relevance to the main story or the rest of the movie, it is likely that it was always a standalone short.